paresh-navadiya/JSONToCoreData/README.md

 # JSONToCoreData
-JSON mapping to its respective object into coredata with so easy
+JSON mapping to its respective object into coredata easily

 #####How a basic mapping looks like: For example, we have JSON:
 ```bash